Top 6 Features of the Peugeot e-2008

 The VLV had a maximum range of just 50 miles and a top speed of 21mph.
 50 years later, Peugeot released their all-electric 106 Electrique.
 Again, it had a range of just 62 miles.
 Fast forward a couple of decades and many significant developments in the EV industry, the Peugeot e-2008 was released.

 The Peugeot e-2008 is a great example of what a modern electric car can offer, and makes most alternatives look dull.
 With a sporty, futuristic aesthetic, it remains practical, comfortable and easy to drive.
-In this post, we’ll explore some of its best features!
+In this post, we’ll explore six of its best features!

 1. Quiet and comfortable